 A crisis can be, but is not limited to, times when you or someone else:

-Everyone defines crisis differently because of his/her life experience and genetic make-up.
+Everyone defines crisis differently because of their life experience and how they respond to the events in their life.
 Rather than judge whether you would call it a crisis, be sure to listen to the person confiding in you and let them determine that.
-Oftentimes, the essential ingredient is whether they currently have adequate coping skills and a support system to help them manage whatever situation they are in.
-It is also very important to assess whether they have a mental health condition (depression, mood disorder, anxiety) as that often physically decreases one's ability to cope.
+The most helpful thing you can do is have their back: reassure them that you care, and as needed, help them find the resources to manage the situation they’re in.